whostolebenfrog/mr-baker/README.md

 POST /1.x/:service-name/:service-version
 200 Bakes a new ami for the supplied service name and version.
 Finds the service rpm in yum repo.
 Looks up the rpm iteration automatically.
 Streams a text response of packers output as it creates the ami.

-GET /1.x/pokemon
-200 Prints an ascii representation of ditto

-GET /1.x/icon
-200 Returns the icon png for this service